 In addition, consider joining NBIA.
 When you join in the Developer category, you’ll receive the NBIA Developer’s Toolkit (valued at more than $250).
 One of the most valuable NBIA benefits is the listserv, where members can contact other members for advice and networking.
 NBIA also offers publications, an incubator management certificate program, Webinars, training workshops and conferences, all with discounts for members.
 In addition, members receive the NBIA Review (print) and Memberabilia (e-mail) newsletters and have access to full articles on a variety of incubation-specific topics in the NBIA Review archive.

-NBIA’s Training Institute, Oct.
-7-9 in Fort Worth, Texas, is offering the workshop The Fundamentals of Incubator Management.
+NBIA’s 28th International Conference on Business Incubation, May 18-21, 2014, in New Orleans, is offering the workshops Entrepreneurship and The Fundamentals of Incubator Management.
 Entrepreneurship encourages greater understanding of the business creation process by first examining the concept of entrepreneurship and then exploring the start-up company life cycle.
 Topics include the definition of entrepreneurship, characteristics of successful entrepreneurs, how to encourage local and global entrepreneurial activity, current and alternative start-up models, and more.
 Fundamentals covers the numerous challenges faced by incubator managers, from defining a mission and governance structure to achieving financial self-sustainability.
 Topics include establishing policies, recruiting clients, developing graduation criteria, generating revenue, handling leases and other agreements, and more.
 The conference also has nearly 60 sessions led by some of the most experienced practitioners in our field.

 Business incubators have proven to be effective tools for promoting economic growth throughout the world, but not all incubation models are suitable for all communities.
 NBIA worked with Jim Greenwood, a seasoned incubator consultant and former incubator manager, to develop these tips for communities that would like to develop business incubation programs.